 These cells can transform into different types of brain cells and migrate into brain regions that need replenishing.

-Thus, the hippocampus can help brain injury patients heal their brain damage by replacing damaged nerve cells.
+Thus, the hippocampus can heal brain damage by replacing damaged nerve cells.

 Neurogenesis provides a pathway for recovery after a brain injury.